-Introduced to watercolor at the age of five, I've been privately commissioned for most of my work over the past thirty years, have been featured in solo and group shows in Los Angeles, Sarasota, FL, Charleston, SC, Petersburg and Culpeper, VA, and Nashville, TN.
+Introduced to watercolor at the age of five, I've been privately commissioned for most of my work over the past thirty years, have been featured in solo and group shows in Los Angeles, Sarasota, FL, Charleston and Edisto Island, SC, Petersburg and Culpeper, VA, and Nashville, TN.
 My paintings are in private collections throughout the US and Europe.

 Between 1993 and 2005, I recorded five critically acclaimed albums of songs and toured extensively throughout the US and Europe.
 My best known songs include The Roswell Incident and The 3 Dreams of J. Robert Oppenheimer.
 During these years, I created performance programs on song for adults and children through state and local library systems throughout New England, Illinois, Florida, South Carolina, and Virginia including Out Under the Sky on the origins and history of the Christmas carol.

-Community service work includes creating and spearheading The Spirit of the Gulf Challenge, an artists response to the Deepwater Horizon oil disaster, founding and directing the national community drawing initiative, Drawing America, producing Big Draws in Nashville, TN, and providing support for same in other cities including Asheville, NC, Chicago, IL, Merion, PA, and Monterey, CA, and acting as juror in the Drawing and Printmaking categories for the Scholastic Art Competition.
+Community service work includes creating and spearheading The Spirit of the Gulf Challenge, an artists response to the Deepwater Horizon oil disaster, founding and directing the national community drawing initiative, Drawing America, producing Big Draws in Nashville, TN, and providing support for same in other cities (including Asheville, NC, Atlanta, GA, Chicago, IL, Merion, PA, and Monterey, CA) and acting as juror in the Drawing and Printmaking categories for the Scholastic Art Competition.